CloudVPS/networking-opencontrail/doc/source/installation/playbooks.rst

     # If true, then install networking_bgpvpn plugin with contrail driver
     install_networking_bgpvpn_plugin: false

-    # If true, integration with Device Manager will be enabled and vRouter
-    # encapsulation priorities will be set to 'VXLAN,MPLSoUDP,MPLSoGRE'.
-    dm_integration_enabled: false

     # If true, password to the created instances for current ansible user
     # will be set to value of instance_password